 Be notified of future releases

 The 2012 J. Lohr Hilltop Cabernet Sauvignon is darkly-colored with a red-purple hue.
 Varietal fruit aromas of ripe black plum and violet are complemented by the French oak barrel signature of hazelnut and dark chocolate.
 A dense but approachable mid-palate is followed by round, intense fruit on the finish.

 Paso Robles, San Luis Obispo County, CA

 Rich intense fruit upon release, with structure to age comfortably for 7 to 10 years10 Years

-Delicious with rosemary-seasoned ribeye, roasted potatoes and asparagus.
+Delicious with rosemary-seasoned ribeye, garlic roasted potatoes, parsnips and fennel.